univec-ai/postvec/web/docs/install/packages.md

 ## 3. Extension + CLI only

-Use this when a ninference fleet will do inference (organisation / remote mode):
+This payload supports remote mode, where a ninference fleet performs
+inference:

 ::: code-group